theimowski/master-thesis/docs/section-paradigms.md

 Studies on how a programming language class can relate to a potential number of software defects show interesting outcomes.
 In their work, Ray et al. {{{ray2014large}}} measure (by empirical study, using mixed-methods approach) number of defects in open-source software and group the results by programming language classes (paradigms).
-One of the conclusions is that using functional programming languages leads to less software defects in comparison to procedural (imperative) languages:
+One of the conclusions is that using FP languages leads to less software defects in comparison to procedural (imperative) languages:

 >> *"There is a small but significant relationship between language class and defects.
 Functional languages have a smaller relationship to defects than either procedural or scripting languages."*